 The LCA required only limited use of estimates and assumptions.
-Averages and best-estimates were used to fill in minor data gaps, such as the source of ancilary materials.
+The most relevant estimation/assumption is the end-of-life recycling rate of 95%, which is discussed in the Recycling Phase section.
+Averages and best-estimates were used to fill in minor data gaps, such as the source of ingots for some facilitites.
 Other estimates and assumptions are discussed in detail in the LCA background report.